reservoirprotocol/relayer/README.md

 ### Setup

+In order to run the service, you'll need a Postgres database instance.
+For running locally, this is conveniently provided via `docker-compose`.
+Boot it up by running `docker-compose up` in the root directory.

 Install dependencies via `yarn`.
 Build and start the service via `yarn build` and `yarn start`.
 Make sure to have a `.env` file in the root directory containing the environment variables needed by [`config.ts`](./src/config.ts) (you can also use the defaults available in `.env.mainnet` and `.env.rinkeby`).

 ### Deployment and workflow